Minimal two-spheres of low index in manifolds of positive complex sectional curvature: Bubble trees and the Nonbubbling Theorem

 .1in

-The Nonbubbling Theorem~1.4 follows from Theorem~6.2 and the fact that any harmonic two-sphere in a manifold with positive complex sectional curvatures has Morse index at least $n - 2$.
+The Nonbubbling Theorem~1.4 follows from Theorem~6.1 and Theorem 5.1.1, the latter theorem stating that any harmonic two-sphere in a manifold with positive half-isotropic sectional curvatures has Morse index at least $n - 2$.
 Thus if a bubble tree contains $k$ bubbles of nonzero area, it must have Morse index at least $k(n-2)$.

 .1 in